deco3500-2017/Team-JamJar/proposal images/readme.md

-# This folder is to reposit images for proposal
+# This folder is to reposit images of project proposal